Valentine’s Day Is For Everyone

 “Is it me or is Valentine’s Day this year on steroids?” – Sex in the City

-But it doesn’t have to be that way.
+But it doesn’t have to be that way this year.
 Almost all dates have the potential for disaster.
 Will he like me?
 Will I like him?
 While a night out with friends almost always means love and laughter.

 Text your single friends and ask them to get together with you and celebrate your friendship.
 Some of them may have a hot date for Valentine’s Day, but the others will jump on the invite, because probably they have no plans but staying at home too.
 Hosting the party at your house is a fun way to shower your friends with love.
 Let’s start planning!

 1. Pick A Fun Theme

 Have your single friends to wear a certain color such as red or pink.
 Then go to the party store and purchase cheap red or pink hats.
 Another fun idea is to go to the second-hand store and find red or pink ties, so everybody can accessorize their outfits.
 These extra touches make great props for fun photos.